Tariq-Mehmood-Malik/My-Homelab/README.md

   ### Why Proxmox
   Proxmox stands out from other hypervisors because it combines both virtual machines (VMs) and containers in one platform, offering flexibility.
 It's open-source and free to use, with a user-friendly web interface for easy management.
 It also has powerful features like high availability, backup, and easy clustering, which makes it great for both small and large setups.
   ### Installing Proxmox
-  In order to install proxmox 1st download latest version of [Proxmox Virtual Enviroment ISO Installer](https://www.proxmox.com/en/downloads/proxmox-virtual-environment/iso).
+  In order to install proxmox download latest version of [Proxmox Virtual Enviroment ISO Installer](https://www.proxmox.com/en/downloads/proxmox-virtual-environment/iso).
   You can follow this youtube [video](https://www.youtube.com/watch?v=u8E3-Zy9NvI&list=PLT98CRl2KxKHnlbYhtABg6cF50bYa8Ulo&index=3) to install proxmox on any system.

 ## After Installaing Proxmox

-  Open your main system, other than of proxmox, which will be on LAN as proxmox server.
-Open browser and enter `https://<proxmox-server-ip>:8006`, in user enter `root` and in password enter you set up at time of installing proxmox.
+  Open your main system, other than of proxmox, which will be on Ssame LAN as proxmox server.
+Open browser and enter `https://<proxmox-server-ip>:8006`, in user enter `root` and in password enter password you set up at time of installing proxmox.

   In Proxmox, each individual server is referred to as a `node`.
 A `Proxmox Cluster` is formed by combining multiple nodes to work together.

-  ### 1. VLAN awairness.
+  ### 1. Enable VLAN Awairness.
     Your-Node &rarr; Network &rarr; double click on `Linux Bridge` &rarr; check box `Vlan Aware`.

   ### 2. Setting up storage setting to ulitize all storage (by removing `local-lvm`):